Part 7 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 Action Steps to Find Out if You Should Build or Buy a Business

-- Evaluate the business that you want to be in and whether it is the type that should be established or bought.
+- Evaluate the business that you want to be in and whether it is the type that should be established or purchased.

 - To find businesses for sale, check your local Classified Ads and real estate listings.